Publications: Thematic reports

-Courts tend to not intervene where human rights violations are occuring nor do they guarantee non-repitition where they have occurred.
+Courts tend to not intervene where human rights violations are occurring nor do they guarantee non-repetition where they have occurred.

 Prosecutors rarely, if ever, accept petitions from victims of gross human rights violations to initiate criminal proceedings.

-The judicial harrassment of victims of human rights violations is commonplace in Myanmar when victims, their families or lawyers seek remedies or reparation through the courts or other mechanisms.
+The judicial harassment of victims of human rights violations is commonplace in Myanmar when victims, their families or lawyers seek remedies or reparation through the courts or other mechanisms.

 Defamation and unlawful association are among the criminal charges commonly instituted by authorities, including against journalists investigating human rights violations or working in conflict areas.